gvwilson/sdxpy/src/binary/index.md

 that keeps track of its type along with a bit of extra administrative information ([%f binary-boxing %]).
 Something stored this way is called a [%g boxed_value "boxed value" %];
-this extra data allows the language to do [%g introspection "introspection" %], [%g garbage_collection "garbage collection" %], and much more.
+this extra data allows the language to do [%i introspection %]introspection[%/i%] and much more.

 [% figure
    slug="binary-boxing"